ApprenticeAI/frapy/docs/intro/install.rst

 AttributeError: 'module' object has no attribute 'OP_NO_TLSv1_1'
 ----------------------------------------------------------------

-After you install or upgrade Scrapy, Twisted or pyOpenSSL, you may get an exception with the following traceback::
+After you install or upgrade Frapy, Twisted or pyOpenSSL, you may get an exception with the following traceback::

     […]